Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 Plot your ancestor's known locations on a map.
 Do they follow the canoe routes?
 If he appears at Sault Ste.
 Marie and later at Oka, the connection makes geographic sense.
 If the locations seem random, you may be conflating two different individuals.

-Later NWC records (1816, 1820, 1821) place Gabriel at Lac La Pluie and in the Athabasca country—showing he continued working the interior routes into his late 50s.
-His life followed the water, and so does the paper trail.
+NWC records (HBCA F.4/29, F.4/32, F.4/37) place Gabriel at Lac La Pluie and in the Athabasca country from 1816 to 1821 — showing he continued working the interior routes into his late 50s.
+His brother Paul worked alongside him at both posts in 1820.
+Both men's accounts were settled at the 1821 HBC-NWC merger; both are documented back in Quebec by 1827 through notarial records.
+Their lives followed the water, and so does the paper trail.

 Read the full Guilbault Line case study →